walliDprotocol/.github/profile/README.md

 ## 👤❓ How can I use WalliD as user?

-WalliD wallet is a self-custodial wallet that enable users to authenticate on multiple blockchains, dApps or traditional WebApps and to manage digital IDs and blockchain assets.
+WalliD wallet is a self-custodial wallet that enables users to authenticate on multiple blockchains, dApps or traditional WebApps and to manage digital IDs and blockchain assets.
 It's available as a browser extension, IOS and Android app.

 ### 💻 Browser extension